640 South State StreetDover, Delaware 19901

 Clonidine suppression test.
 This test measures adrenaline and noradrenaline, as well as metanephrines in your blood.

-Your doctor may also order a CT, MRI, or other scan to look for a tumor.
+Your provider may also order a CT, MRI, or other scan to look for a tumor.

 Results are given in picograms per milliliter (pg/mL).
 Normal findings are: